Fort Pickens Itinerary

 Fort Pickens would remain under Union control throughout the duration of the American Civil War, making it one of only four Southern forts to be held by the North.

 With its abundance of history and preservation, Ft.
-Pickens serves up rich educational and outdoor activities for kids of all ages.
+Pickens serves up rich educational and outdoor activities in Pensacola Beach for kids of all ages.
 From guided ranger tours of the fort and the park’s ecosystem to miles of pristine beach, we can’t imagine a more pure experience for kids.

 With multiple loops, 137 campsites, and a variety of amenities and access points, you’ll find the starry accommodations you’re looking for.
 Some loops offer basic tent camping and bare essentials while others offer electrical hookups, hot showers, and more.
 Pet-friendly and bonafide group camping are options as well.